cslarsen/csl.name/_posts/2017-11-08-python-jit.md

         block[14] = 0xc3

         # Return a ctypes function with the right prototype
-        function = ctypes.CFUNCTYPE(ctypes.c_int64)
+        function = ctypes.CFUNCTYPE(ctypes.c_uint64)
-        function.restype = ctypes.c_int64
+        function.restype = ctypes.c_uint64
         return function

-In the final part of the function, we create a ctypes function signature that can be used to call this function.
+At the bottom, we return the ctypes function signature to be used with this code.
 It's somewhat arbitrarily placed, but I thought it was good to keep the signature close to the machine code.

 The final part
 --------------